tidymodels/rsample/tests/testthat/_snaps/bootci.md

       int_pctl(bt_small, id)
     Condition
       Error in `check_tidy()`:
-      ! {.arg statistics} should select a list column of tidy results.
+      ! `statistics` should select a list column of tidy results.

 ---